Goodman-lab/Diamond_energy/README.md

 # Getting Started

 1. Download the Diamond_energy.py script.
 2. Navigate to the directory where the script is located using the terminal.
-3. Run the program from the terminal.
+3. Activate RDKit enviroment and run the program from the terminal.

 # Correct Usage Syntax